mahmoudimus/ac/docs/public/developing/operations.md

 # Add-ons Operations Guide

-When you release an add-on publicly on the [Atlassian Marketplace](https://marketplace.atlassian.com), any administrator of an Atlassian OnDemand application can install it in their instance, meaning they rely on your service to deliver content to their users.
+When you release an add-on publicly on the [Atlassian Marketplace](https://marketplace.atlassian.com), administrators of an Atlassian OnDemand application can install it in their instance, meaning they rely on your service to deliver content to their users.
 Therefore, ensuring consistent operation of your add-on is critical.
 You can avoid many potential service disruptions by planning carefully.
 There are some important considerations to take into account: